cantonioupao/Microcontroller-Image-Sender/README.md

-Credit to Marco Giordano for sharing his code.
+Credits to Marco Giordano for sharing his code.
 Some slight modifications have taken place on the application to account for Face Detection